Updated: Aug 19, 2021

 Scuba diving changes your life.
-If you love diving, it captures your imagination and can direct your life.
-Not is there only the sensation of being submerged underwater sublimely alter your sensual worldview, but your perspectives of the nonhuman animals, landscapes even plants that can be encountered on our spinning planet undergo serious metamorphoses.
+If you fall in love with diving, it can capture your imagination and redirect your life substantially.
+Not only does the sensation of being submerged underwater sublimely alter your sensual worldview, but your perspectives of the nonhuman animals, landscapes even plants that can be encountered on our spinning planet undergo serious metamorphoses.

-Eventually, on our diving expeditions, we sort out trying to dive with sharks, taking long, gruelling journeys to reach famous global dive sites.
-The other journey I was taking was becoming aware of the dangers they faced, as species and as individuals.
-My undergrad study taught me about oceanography; MA in Environment, Policy and Society taught me about oceanography, my MA in Anthrozoology continued that teaching and gave me tools to learn how to tell the stories of animals, how humans and sharks shape our planet and to look at shark-human encounters through an symbiotic-ethical, anthrozoological lens.
+Eventually, on our diving expeditions, my husband and I sought out diving with sharks, taking long, gruelling journeys to reach famous global dive sites.
+Simultaneously, I embarked on a journey of understanding, becoming aware of the dangers faced by sharks globally, as species and as individuals.
+My undergrad study taught me about oceanography; MA in Environment, Policy and Society introduced me to ethics.
+My MA in Anthrozoology continued that teaching and gave me tools to learn how to tell the stories of animals, how sharks and human-animals shape our planet and to look at shark-human encounters through an symbiotic-ethical, anthrozoological lens.
 These passions, diving, sharks, anthrozoology, the human effect on our planet and my believe that animals have intrinsic value, overlap and the intersection creates a space for my PhD research.